 Students dropping classes after the month of December are responsible for all remaining months, which are January through June.
 This is because were not given notice to allow us to fill your students place for the second semester.

 Students dropping classes after being measured for costume orders or failing to notify Flat River Dance Company, that they were not going to take part in upcoming performance will be responsible for payment of costumes.

 Classes can be dropped or cancelled due to lack of minimum enrollment at the discretion of Flat River Dance Company.
 All efforts will be made to accommodate students in an alternate class.

 Students are not required to take part in any performances.
 If your student chooses not to take part for any reason please notify Flat River Dance Company as soon as possible.

-Two performances per year are performed.
-One performance will be in December or January, and the other at the end of the school year in June.
+Two - Three performances per year are performed.
+One performance will be in December and/or January, and the other at the end of the school year in June.